chappjc/dcrspy/README.md

 4. **Plain text summary**: balances, votes, current ticket price, mean fees, wallet status. **DONE**.
 5. **RESTful API** over HTTPS.
 NOT IMPLEMENTED.
+6. **email**: email notification upon receiving to a watched address.

 Details of the JSON output may be found in [Data Details](#data-details).
 The plain text summary looks something like the following (_wallet data redacted_):